Latest Insights/Back to Generator

 Part 4: Breach Notification Requirements

-• Individual notification — notify affected individuals within 60 days of discovering a breach
+• Individual notification — notify affected individuals without unreasonable delay and no later than 60 days after discovering a breach (HHS Breach Notification Rule)

-• HHS notification — report breaches affecting 500+ individuals to HHS within 60 days
+• HHS notification — report breaches affecting 500 or more individuals to the HHS Secretary no later than 60 days after discovery

-• Media notification — notify prominent media outlets if 500+ residents of a state are affected
+• Media notification — notify prominent media outlets serving the area if more than 500 residents of a state or jurisdiction are affected, within the same 60-day window

 Part 5: Documentation

-• Notice of Privacy Practices (NPP) — provide patients with a clear notice explaining their rights
+• Notice of Privacy Practices (NPP) — provide individuals with a clear notice of how their PHI is used and disclosed and of their rights, as required by 45 CFR § 164.520

-• Risk assessment reports — update annually and after any significant change
+• Risk assessment reports — update after any significant change to your operations or systems; many organizations review at least annually

 Common HIPAA Mistakes Small Businesses Make